AdguardTeam/AdguardFilters/CONTRIBUTING.md

 - Purpose: this filter blocks various kinds of ads on German-language sites.
 - [German folder](https://github.com/AdguardTeam/AdguardFilters/tree/master/GermanFilter/sections)
-- Notes: The AdGuard German filter includes [Easylist Germany][easylistgermany] if you use AdGuard products, so there's no need to add rules which are already in `Easylist Germany`.
+- Notes: The AdGuard German filter includes [Easylist Germany][easylistgermany], so there's no need to add rules which are already in `Easylist Germany`.

 [easylistgermany]: https://github.com/easylist/easylistgermany